-The single resolution mechanism (SRM) applies to banks under the remit of the SRB.
+The SRB is the central resolution authority within the Banking Union.
+Together with the National Resolution Authorities of participating Member States, it forms the SRM.
+The SRM applies to banks under the remit of the SRB.
 It is the second pillar of the Banking Union.
 The purpose of the SRM is to ensure an orderly resolution of failing banks with minimal costs for taxpayers and to the real economy.

 The financial crisis that unfolded in 2008 showed that authorities lacked the tools and preparation to wind down banks in an orderly manner.
 Ending the so-called ‘too big to fail’ problem and the undesirable feedback loop between banks and governments went to the top of the political agenda of the G20 group of nations.
 The G20 endorsed the Key Attributes for Effective Resolution Regimes of the Financial Stability Board (FSB) in October 2011 and annexes were added in October 2014.